Kaplaugher/AtlantaVibes/front-end/README.md

+# AtlantaVibes - The Best Atlanta Music Festival Resource
 ---
-'AtlantaVibes is a Full-Stack application that aggregates data from the top ten music festivals into one easy to use website.
-AtlantaVibes lets users view, rate, comment and purchase tickets for their favorite festivals in Atlanta.'
+AtlantaVibes is a Full-Stack application that aggregates data from the top ten music festivals into one easy to use website.
+AtlantaVibes lets users view, rate, comment and purchase tickets for their favorite festivals in Atlanta.
 ---

-# AtlantaVibes - The Best Atlanta Music Festival Resource

 ## About: